lfrestrepog/if-docs/docs/pipelines/sci.md

 ## Step 6: Calculate SCI

-Now you have calculatyed the total carbon emissions due to your application, you can move to the final step which is calculating your SCI score.
+Now you have calculated the total carbon emissions due to your application, you can move to the final step which is calculating your SCI score.
 This is simply the total carbon expressed in terms of some functional unit.
 Functional units can be measured values such as `requests`, `visits`, `users` or whatever else you want to express your carbon emissions in terms of.
 In this case, you will simply express your SCI in terms of the entire application, in which case you can just set the functional unit to 1.

-Add an iunstance of the SCI plugin to your `intiialize: plugins:` block as follows:
+Add an instance of the SCI plugin to your `initialize: plugins:` block as follows:

 ```yaml